kodetroll/build-rtl-sdr/README.md

 # build-rtl-sdr
-A script to help build the RTL SDR stuff
+A script to help build the RTL SDR stuff from osmocom git sources using either cmake or autotools.